PacktPublishing/Mastering-Unity-Shaders-and-Effects/README.md

 - A basic understanding of Unity script or C# will be helpful to complete the projects, though the code that is included is clearly explained.

 ## Note
 Since the Unity package file was greater than [100 MB](https://help.github.com/articles/working-with-large-files/), we have uploaded it using Git LFS.
-To download the entire code bundle, you can use the command ```git lfs clone https://github.com/PacktPublishing/mastering-unity-shaders-and-effects.git```.
+To download the entire code bundle, you can use the command ```git lfs clone https://github.com/PacktPublishing/mastering-unity-shaders-and-effects.git``` from Git Shell.

 ## Related books
 - [Unity 5.x Animation Cookbook](https://www.packtpub.com/game-development/unity-5x-animation-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781785883910)